someth2say/taijitu/cli/README.md

 ### Equality by place:

 #### External equality
-External equality is based on the following idea: **Equality and equality-based contracts should be external to the class being compared**, so different equality concepts can be applied to same objects in different context.
+External equality is based on the following idea: **EqualityCfg and equality-based contracts should be external to the class being compared**, so different equality concepts can be applied to same objects in different context.

 Java developers are already familiarized with this idea, but just for a single equality contract: the `Comparator` interface.
 This interface provides capabilities